SERENDIPITOUS THOUGHT FOR THE DAY

 Notes and Books:

 Why do burglars rob the bank?
 Because that’s where the money is.
-A case of Main Street sagacity.

 Random Walk Down Wall Street.